eaprelsky/infodynamics/book/15_consciousness_as_electricity.md

 **The Explanatory Gap:**
 Even with complete knowledge of brain electrical activity, a fundamental question remains: why should there be any subjective experience at all?
 Why doesn't information processing happen "in the dark" without consciousness?

-Information physics provides mathematical descriptions of cognitive processes but doesn't fully explain why those processes feel like anything from the inside.
+Information dynamics provides mathematical descriptions of cognitive processes but doesn't fully explain why those processes feel like anything from the inside.
 The transition from electrical activity to subjective experience remains one of the deepest mysteries in science.

 ### The Unity Problem

 Consciousness feels unified and coherent despite emerging from billions of separate electrical processes occurring simultaneously across the brain.
 How does this distributed electrical activity create the singular experience of being a conscious self?

 **Electrical Binding Theory:**
-Information physics suggests that conscious unity emerges from synchronized electrical oscillations that bind distributed brain activity into coherent patterns.
+Information dynamics suggests that conscious unity emerges from synchronized electrical oscillations that bind distributed brain activity into coherent patterns.
 Different aspects of experience—visual, auditory, emotional, conceptual—are processed by separate brain regions but unified through synchronized electrical rhythms.

 The mathematical framework predicts:
 $$\text{Conscious Unity} = f(\text{Synchronization}, \text{Integration}, \text{Coherence})$$